kolatts/ChurnZero.Sdk/README.md

     );
 Console.WriteLine($"Received {eventResponse.StatusCode} tracking event");

+//Creates events like above, but in a batch/historical CSV upload.
+//A 200 response may be returned, but since the events are processed separately from the API request, an email notification will indicate the success/failure of the import.
+//Custom fields may need to be created in the Churn Zero Admin section prior to use. var batchEventResponse = await client.TrackEventsBatchAsync(new List<ChurnZeroBatchEvent>() {
+    new ChurnZeroBatchEvent()
+    {
+        AccountExternalId = testAccountIdentifier2,
+        ContactExternalId = testContactIdentifier2,
+        Description = "Test Description via Batch",
+        EventName = "Test Event Type 2",
+        EventDate = DateTime.Now,
+        Quantity = 500,
+    },
+    new ChurnZeroBatchEvent()
+    {
+        AccountExternalId = testAccountIdentifier2,
+        ContactExternalId = testContactIdentifier2,
+        Description = "Test Description via Batch",
+        EventName = "Test Event Type 2",
+        EventDate = DateTime.Now,
+        Quantity = 500,
+        CustomFields = new Dictionary<string, string>() { {"Test Custom Field Display Value", "1"}}
+    },
+}, "testBatchEvents");
+Console.WriteLine($"Received {batchEventResponse.StatusCode} for batch events");

 //Creates time in app tracking for a specific Account and Contact var timeInAppResponse = await client.TrackTimeInAppsAsync(
     new ChurnZeroTimeInApp(testAccountIdentifier, testContactIdentifier, DateTime.Now.AddHours(-1), DateTime.Now),